 In the United States, CMS/Medicare established the rules, regulations, and coding system clinicians use to describe and pay for the prosthesis being provided.
 Third party insurance companies in turn use these codes to establish their own set of guidelines.
 Medicare guidelines define the useful lifetime of a prosthesis and the services one is permitted to receive.
 There are limitations on coverage and high out-of-pocket costs depending on the cost of the technology being provided.

 The barriers to care and access for prosthetics are so pronounced in America that a large-scale analytical study is being proposed by the government.
 The Access to Assistive Technology and Devices for Americans Study will sort through major insurance systems’ coverage and denial policies for prosthetics and how this impacts clients’ needs and outcomes.
-So, the US is only in the first stages of even beginning to understand this complex problem, let alone provide answers.
-This issue affects so many Americans with limb differences that the Amputee Coalition actually has a link on its website with letter templates directed to legislators and CEOs of each major insurance company to speak out against the lengthy and complex appeals and denials process.
+This issue affects so many Americans with limb differences that the Amputee Coalition has a link on its website with letter templates directed to legislators and CEOs of each major insurance company to speak out against the lengthy and complex appeals and denials process.